wjakob/nanobind/docs/typing.rst

-The return value of a function can sometimes be unclear (dynamic), in which case it can be helpful to declare ``typing.Any`` as a pragmatic return type (this effectively disables analysis of the return value in static type checkers). nanobind provides a :py:class:`nb::any <any>` wrapper type that is equivalent to :py:class:`nb::object <object>` except that its type signature renders as ``typing.Any`` to facilitate this.
+The return value of a function can sometimes be unclear (dynamic), in which case it can be helpful to declare ``typing.Any`` as a pragmatic return type (this effectively disables analysis of the return value in static type checkers). nanobind provides a :cpp:class:`nb::any <any>` wrapper type that is equivalent to :cpp:class:`nb::object <object>` except that its type signature renders as ``typing.Any`` to facilitate this.

 .. _stubs: